About us

 Our vision

-A world where tribal peoples are respected as contemporary societies and their human rights protected.
+A world where Indigenous peoples are respected as contemporary societies and their human rights protected.

 Join us

-The world needs Indigenous peoples.
-We need your support to bring about a radical change in public opinion to make sure tribal and Indigenous peoples have a future.
+We need your support to bring about a radical change in public opinion to support Indigenous peoples in their struggle for their future.
 Help us fight one of the most urgent and horrific humanitarian crises of our time.
-Tribal peoples need you.
-Let’s fight for their survival, together.

 Sign up to our newsletter

-We were founded in 1969 by a group of people appalled by the genocide of Amazonian Indigenous peoples detailed in a Sunday Times exposé.
+We were founded in 1969 by a group of people appalled by the genocide of Amazonian Indigenous peoples detailed in a newspaper exposé.

-But quickly it became apparent that the only way to ensure the continued survival of tribal peoples was also to catalyse a groundswell of public opinion in their favour.
+But quickly it became apparent that the only effective way to support the resistance of Indigenous peoples, and thus ensure their continued survival, was also to build a groundswell of public opinion in their favour.

 That’s ultimately how all progressive movements foster lasting change, from stopping the slave trade two centuries ago, to destroying South African apartheid.